26

 12 – 18 Months Old

 During this time, your child might start to walk.
 Introducing push along toys or pull along toys at this age can be fun.
-This Wooden Cow Pull Along toy is very popular.
+This Wooden Turtle Pull Along toy is very popular.
 Also, you could add to their collection of moving toys as they will now be able to fetch them themselves!
 Blocks are fun toys at this age, as are simple peg puzzles.
 These stacking cubes are great for helping your child understand ‘big’ and ‘small’ and figure out how to stack them but also how to fit them into each other.
 I stock a vehicles version and a forest version.

 18 Months – 2 Years